Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc

 "In this paper, I critically assess readings of Plato's Sophist which, influenced by the Anglo-American philosophical tradition, have in the latter half of the twentieth century set the terms for discussions of this text's central issues.
 While aware that these readings are often at odds with each other and, therefore, do not form one coherent reading, I argue that the basic theoretical move unifying these readings -- equating the Greek terms esti, to on, and ta onta with the verb 'to be,' understood existentially, predicatively, or as an identity sign -- cannot serve as the basis of an illuminating approach to the Eleatic stranger's investigation."

 Moro, Andrea.
 2018.
 A Brief History of the Verb To Be.
 Cambridge: The MIT Press.

 Original edition: Breve storia del verb essere, Milano: Adelphi: 2010.

 Morrison, Donald.
 1987.
 "The Evidence for Degrees of Being in Aristotle."
 Classical Quarterly no. 37:382-402.

 Nogales, Gómez Salvador.
 1972.
 "The Meaning of Being in Aristotle."
-International Philosophical Quarterly no.
+International Philosophical Quarterly no. 12:317-339.